Yuexuanwang/EM-Based-Haplotype-Reconstruction-Algorithms/README.md

 ## Usage

 ### Running the Algorithms
-1. Use `run.py` to define input data paths and parameters for the algorithms.
+1. Modify `run.py` to define input data paths and parameters for the algorithms (if one wish to run multiple cases in parallel).
 2. Run the desired algorithm:
    - **Color-Based Algorithm**:
      ```bash